insin/forum/README.txt

 ``quote_post(post)``
 ~~~~~~~~~~~~~~~~~~~~

-This function should accept a ``Post`` object and return the raw post text for a
+This method should accept a ``Post`` object and return the raw post text for a
 a "quoted" version of the post's content.
 The ``Post`` object itself is passed,
 as opposed to just the raw post text, as the quote may wish to include other
 details such as the name of the user who made the post, the time the post was